oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-speech/transcribe-audio/transcribe-audio.md

 ## **Task 4:** Downloading and Viewing the Results in JSON

-You can click "Download transcript" in the top left to download the transcript in JSON format.
+Click "Download transcript" in the top left to download the transcript in JSON format.
 Click the "Show JSON button" to view the transcription in JSON format.
     ![](./images/show-json-button.png " ")

-Click Show Standard Results button to leave the JSON view.
+Click "Show Standard Results" button to leave the JSON view.
     ![](./images/show-standard-results.png " ")